RobustBench: a standardized adversarial robustness benchmark: Outlook

-\textbf{Future plans.} Our intention in the future is to keep the current leaderboards up-to-date (see the maintenance plan in Appendix~\ref{sec:app_maintenance_plan}) and add new leaderboards for other datasets (in particular, for ImageNet \citep{deng2009imagenet}) and other threat models which become widely accepted in the community.
-We see as potential candidates (1) sparse perturbations, e.g., bounded by $\ell_0$, $\ell_1$-norm or adversarial patches \citep{BroEtAl2017, croce2019sparse, modas2019sparsefool, croce2020sparse}, (2) multiple $\ell_p$-norm perturbations \citep{tramer2019multiple,maini2019adversarial}, (3) adversarially optimized common corruptions \citep{kang2019transfer, kang2019testing}, (4) a broad set of perturbations unseen during training \citep{laidlaw2020perceptual}.
-Another possible direction of development of the benchmark is including defenses based on some form of test-time adaptation \citep{shi2021online,wang2021fighting}, which do not fulfill the third restriction (no optimization loop).
-However, since those are showing promising results and drawing attention from the community, one can introduce a separate leaderboard with specific rules and evaluation protocol for them.
+\textbf{Future plans.} Our intention in the future is to keep the current leaderboards up-to-date (see the maintenance plan in Appendix~\ref{sec:app_maintenance_plan}) and add new leaderboards for other datasets and other threat models which become widely accepted in the community.
+We see as potential candidates (1) sparse perturbations, e.g. bounded by $\ell_0$, $\ell_1$-norm or adversarial patches \citep{BroEtAl2017, croce2019sparse, modas2019sparsefool, croce2020sparse}, (2) multiple $\ell_p$-norm perturbations \citep{tramer2019multiple,maini2019adversarial}, (3) adversarially optimized common corruptions \citep{kang2019transfer, kang2019testing}, (4) a broad set of perturbations unseen during training \citep{laidlaw2020perceptual}.
+Another possible direction is the development of a standardized evaluation of recent defenses based on some form of test-time adaptation \citep{shi2021online,wang2021fighting}, which do not fulfill the third restriction (no optimization loop).
+Finally, although the benchmark currently focuses on image classification, we think that its structure and principles should apply to other tasks (e.g., image segmentation \citep{xie2017adversarial}, image retrieval \citep{tolias2019targeted}) and domains (e.g., natural language processing \citep{alzantot2018generating}, malware detection \citep{grosse2017adversarial}) where adversarial robustness can be of interest.
+Since this direction requires more domain-specific expertise, we welcome contributions from different communities to expand RobustBench.